 One indicator that data leakage might have occurred is an extremely high performance metric such as > 98% AUC.

-Feature has suspiciously high importance that could be indicative of a possible data leak or overfitting
+Feature has suspiciously high importance which could be indicative of data leakage or overfitting

 If data leakage has occurred, the feature importances can offer insights into which features contain leaked data as the model will attribute very high importances to these features.
 DSS will warn you if it identifies that a single feature accounts for more than 80% of the feature importance.

 When evaluating machine learning models, it is helpful to have a baseline model to compare with in order to establish that the model is performing better than an extremely simple rule.
 A good baseline is a dummy model which simply predicts the most common value.
 Especially in the presence of imbalanced data, this can give a more accurate picture of how much value this model is really able to bring.

 The model accuracy is not significantly different than a random classifier

 DSS calculates the performance a dummy classifier would achieve on this dataset and performs a statistical test to ensure that the trained model performs better.
 If the trained model does not outperform the dummy classifier it could be indicative of problems in the data preparation or a lack of data for underrepresented classes.